Adult Nursing BSc (Hons) Integrated Degree Apprenticeship

 30 credits

-This module is a core requirement for all students across all fields of the BSc Nursing programme.
+This module is a core requirement for all students across all fields of the BSc/MSci Nursing programmes.
 As an introductory module, it will enable you to develop knowledge and understanding of the principles of public health and health promotion.
 You will explore the global, social-political-economic and psycho-social forces on the population's health and well-being.
 In addition, you will explore the evolution of public health, the determinants of health and health inequalities.

 Introduction to Professional Practice